fwartena/getdatacourseproject/CodeBook.md

 Variables and observations in the tidy data set
 -----------------------------------------------

-Each row is an observation and the row names consist of the subject number (1-30) "Subject#" concatenated with the activity that the subject performed.
+Each row is an observation, there are 180 rows each with a subject (1-30) and activity (1-6) combination.
 The activities are:
  -  Walking
  -  WalkingUpstairs
  -  WalkingDownstairs